LS4GAN/toytools/README.md

 This script can be used to split the preprocessed list of image crops (created with the `preprocess` script) into training and test parts.

+### precrop

+This script extracts cropped regions found with `preprocess` script and saves them as seperate images, performing training/validation split in process.
+The extracted cropped regions have their background value subtracted as well.
+They can be loaded with the `PreCroppedToyzeroDataset` dataset.

+Extracting cropped regions significantly speeds up subsequent data loading.

 # Usage Examples